Urinary tract infections (UTIs) can affect any part of the urinary tract, including the bladder, kidneys, ureters and urethra.

 Spermicide-based contraceptives such as coated condoms, diaphragms and cervical caps can be a risk factor for recurrent UTIs.

-The decline in oestrogen levels in menopause causes several changes of the normal female physiology and leads to vaginal atrophy, modification of the normal vaginal flora an increase of the vaginal ph.
+The decline in oestrogen levels in menopause causes several changes of the normal female physiology and leads to vaginal atrophy, modification of the normal vaginal flora an increase of the vaginal pH.
 All of these menopause induced changes are associated with an increased risk of developing UTIs in women.

 The increased risk of developing UTI’s during pregnancy are related to the increased pressure of the enlarged uterus on the urinary tract, impacting urine flow and bladder emptying.
 Hormonal changes during pregnancy also increase the risk.